joagre/ratatoskr/ideas/r.md

 }
 ```

-**Note:** This struct must be instantiated in the code as there is by
+**Note:** This struct must be instantiated somewhere in the code as
-design no `static` modifier available.
+there is no `static` modifier in Satie.

 ### Buf(fer) -- `buf`